domchen/typescript-plus/README.md

     }
 }
 ```
 It does solve the problem, but also brings a performance issue, that two functions have to be called each time we call a set accessor.
-With the `--accessorOptimization` switch on, if the accessor contains only one call to another method, the compiler use that method to define accessor directly.
+With the `--accessorOptimization` switch on, if the accessor contains only one call to another method, the compiler uses that method to define accessor directly.

 Javascript: